 Below is the story of how Tim and Dennis Kelly helped turn Roald Dahl’s famous children’s book Matilda into a hit musical.

 For slightly less Minchin-centric information, the RSC’s UK Matilda The Musical website has tickets, videos, cast and production information, clips of the cast recording and more.
 You can sign up to their mailing list for news here, follow @MatildaMusical on Twitter for the latest updates, or ‘like’ Matilda The Musical on Facebook.
 Teachers and children will find many creative writing resources on the RSC Education Department’s interactive website Write Here Write Now with Matilda.
 Visit the New York Matilda The Musical website for tickets and news of the Broadway show, follow @MatildaBroadway and ‘like’ the Facebook page: Matilda the Musical on Broadway.
+Matilda The Musical is going to Sydney in August 2015.
+Sign up to the mailing list on the new Australian Matilda The Musical website to be the first to hear the latest news and ticketing information.
 If you still want more then Angry (Feet), Tim’s official fansite, has a Matilda sub-forum.